melombuki/JMonkeyGame/README.md

 Character:
 -Update the player vehicle with a better skin
 -Add different types of weapons
--Figure out a better way to handle multiple players, or just get rid of the second player all together -Fix the camera so that it is always directly behind the vehicle instead of the weird cicrular offset it has now
+-Fix the camera so that it is always directly behind the vehicle instead of the weird cicrular offset it has now

 Enemies: